Omar, Tlaib balk after report of Trump administration plan to expand travel ban: 'Straight up racism!'

 Some confusion ensued at airports across the country in 2017 -- about who was allowed in and who wasn’t -- after President Trump signed the original travel ban into law through an executive order just seven days after taking office.
 Massive protests added to the disorder.

-Trump’s first version of the travel ban -- dubbed by critics as "the Muslim ban" because it called for a 90-day travel from Muslim-majority countries Iraq, Iran, Libya, Somalia, Sudan and Yemen -- proposed blocking refugee admissions for 120 days and suspended travel from Syria and was immediately blocked by the courts.
+Trump’s first version of the travel ban -- dubbed by critics as "the Muslim ban" because it called for a 90-day travel from Muslim-majority countries Iraq, Iran, Libya, Somalia, Sudan and Yemen, proposed blocking refugee admissions for 120 days and suspended travel from Syria -- was immediately blocked by the courts.

 A watered-down version was eventually upheld by the Supreme Court in a 5-4 vote.